mark-hager/demopico/doc/demo_pico_hw.md

 ```

 #### code.py
-This file contains the code to handle communication to ScopeFoundry over serial port and runs the LED and reads the analog read from the photoresistor.
+This file contains the code to handle communication to ScopeFoundry over serial port and runs the LED and reads the analog signal from the photoresistor.

 ```python
 import board